Resident Involvement

 Neighbourhood Champions

-Our Neighbourhood Champions are community spirited residents who want to make a difference to where they live.
+Our Neighbourhood Champions are community spirited residents.

 Who can be a Neighbourhood Champion?

-To be a Neighbourhood Champion you must:
+You can be a Neighbourhood Champion if you are:

-• be council tenant or leaseholder
+• a council tenant or leaseholder

-• be over 18 years old
+• over 18 years old

-• want to support your local area
+• keen to support your local area.

 What does a Neighbourhood Champion do?

 Your ‘neighbourhood’ could be your street, your estate or just a small part of it.
-It’s whatever you feel comfortable with.

 • check communal areas